SitePen/dgrid/doc/components/core-components/List.md

 `set("sort", property, descending)` | This can be called to sort the List by a given property; if `true` is passed for `descending`, the sort will be in descending order.
 Multiple sort criteria can be specified in the format expected by stores' `queryOptions` (an array of objects with `attribute` and `descending` properties); this is also the format `get("sort")` will return in.
 The [Grid](Grid.md) and [OnDemandList)(OnDemandList-and-OnDemandGrid.md) modules further extend sort functionality.
 `scrollTo(options)` | scrolls to a given point in the grid.
 Accepts `x` and `y` properties; if one is not given, position along that axis is not modified.
 `getScrollPosition()` | returns the current position that the grid is scrolled to, in the form of an object containing `x` and `y` properties.
-`addCssRule(selector, css)` | Programmatically adds styles for a given CSS selector by injecting a rule into a stylesheet in the document.
+`addCssRule(selector, css)` | Programmatically adds styles for a given CSS selector by injecting the given rule string into a stylesheet in the document.
 Returns a handle with a`remove` function, which can be called to later remove the added style rule.
 Styles added via this method will be removed when the instance is destroyed if `cleanAddedRules` is set to `true`.